ticketingevents/ticketing-nodejs-sdk/README.md

     }
   }).catch(error => {
     if(error instanceof PermissionError){
-      console.log("The authenticated user is not permitted to manage transfers on behalf of the sender.")
+      console.log("A transfer can only be claimed by its recipient.")
     }else if(error instanceof InvalidStateError){
-      console.log("Only a pending transfer can be claimed.")
+      console.log("Only pending transfers can be claimed.")
     }else{
       //Handle errors
       console.log(`${typeof error} (${error.code}): ${error.message}`)